Angeeta09/ReadMe/README.md

 - 🌱 I’m currently learning **Java DSA, Python**

-- 👯 I’m looking to collaborate on **projects with web development.**

 - 🙌I'm well versed in **HTML, CSS, JS**

 - 💬 Ask me about **the things you face difficulties, may i help you with them.**